-Abhinav Sarje is a research scientist in the Future Technologies Group at Berkeley Lab.
-He was previously a postdoctoral researcher in the same group.
+Abhinav Sarje is a research scientist in the Performance and Algorithms Research group of the Computer Science department at the Berkeley Lab.
 He completed his doctoral studies in computer engineering at Iowa State University.

-His research interests are in parallel algorithms and computing, high-performance scientific computing, algorithms and applications on emerging parallel architectures including multi/many core CPUs and GPUs, performance optimization, string and graph algorithms, machine learning, and computational biology.
+His primary research interests are in parallel algorithms, high-performance computing, machine learning, performance engineering, string and graph algorithms, and computational biology.

 Some Project Webpages

 S.V.
 Venkatakrishnan, Jeffrey Donatelli, Dinesh Kumar, Abhinav Sarje, Sunil K. Sinha, Xiaoye S. Li, Alexander Hexemer, "A Multi-slice Simulation Algorithm for Grazing-Incidence Small-Angle X-ray Scattering", Journal of Applied Crystallography, December 2016, 49-6, doi: 10.1107/S1600576716013273